Diversify-verify-adapt: Efficient and Robust Retrieval-Augmented Ambiguous Question Answering: Introduction

 \section{Introduction}

-Open-domain question answering (QA) systems are designed to provide users with factually accurate responses across various domains.
-In these systems, user queries often pose an ambiguity issue, requiring the response encompassing answers from multiple interpretations; in fact, over 50\% of Google search queries fall into this category \cite{min2020ambigqa}.
-Such ambiguous questions pose a significant challenge to QA systems as they must accurately determine user intentions, which critically affects the user experience.
-It is therefore crucial for QA systems to offer answers that encompass all potential interpretations of ambiguous questions.
+Open-domain question answering (QA) systems aim to provide factual responses across diverse topics.
+However, ambiguity in user queries is common, with over 50\% of Google search queries falling into this category \cite{min2020ambigqa}.
+Ambiguous questions challenge QA systems to determine user intent, making it essential for them to deliver answers covering all possible interpretations.

-Despite the crucial importance of addressing ambiguous questions in real-world applications, this area remains insufficiently explored compared to the extensive research focused on unambiguous questions \cite{joshi-etal-2017-triviaqa, kwiatkowski-etal-2019-natural, mallen-etal-2023-trust}.
-In this work, we address this gap by delving into the more complex scenarios of ambiguous QA to better handle such questions.
+Addressing ambiguous questions is crucial in real-world applications, yet remains underexplored compared to unambiguous questions \cite{joshi-etal-2017-triviaqa, kwiatkowski-etal-2019-natural}.
+This work aims to fill this gap by tackling the complexities of ambiguous QA.

 Retrieval-augmented generation (RAG) framework has made significant progress in open-domain QA tasks \cite{izacard-grave-2021-leveraging,lazaridou2022internet,shi2023replug, ram2023context} and also proven to be an effective solution for addressing ambiguous questions \cite{min2020ambigqa, min2021joint, kim2023tree, iterativeprompting}.
 Specifically, these approaches first retrieve passages on the given question and prompt the LLM to extract plausible interpretations and answers relying on the passages (c.f.
 Fig~\ref{fig:overview}(a)).